Need Some Up to the Minute Business Funding Tips?

 When starting out, most new businesses rely on personal savings and personal credit.
 Some startups start with personal credit cards, others with home equity loans or home equity lines of credit.
-In any of these cases, the person starting the business is taking on substantial risk.
+Yet in any of these cases, the person starting the business is taking on substantial risk.
 This isn’t necessarily bad in and of itself, but do remember that, when you bootstrap your business, your personal assets are on the line if your business does not succeed.

 Starting with personal credit is one thing, continuing with it when you no longer need to is something else entirely.

 It’s one thing if you have to lean on your personal credit when you are just starting out, but once your business begins to stand on its own two feet it should start depending on its own credit too.

-Check out the video below to discover 7 Secrets to Getting Approved for a Business Loan…
+So check out this video to discover 7 Secrets to Getting Approved for a Business Loan.